Radio-Controlled Cars: Brushed Motor to Brushless Motor Conversion Guide

 Removing Old and Installing New ESC

-Decide whether you wish to use double-sided foam tape or mounting screws, if that option is available, on the new speed controller.
-Mount the new ESC in the chosen location; hook up the 2 power leads to a fully charged battery pack, and the 3rd wire to the receiver.
+- Decide whether you wish to use double-sided foam tape or mounting screws, if that option is available, on the new speed controller.
+Mount the new ESC in the chosen location; hook up the two power leads to a fully charged battery pack, and the third wire to the receiver.
 Bench test the operation.

 Brushless Motor Installed